ulasbayraktar/lsrp-oldschool/README.md

-# Los Santos Roleplay - Old-school Theme for PHPBB3
+# LSRP Old-school Theme for PHPBB3